popcron/referencer/README.md

 # Referencer
 Used for getting a reference to all assets in the project.
+Which automatically listens for file changes and ensures that all registered assets can be referenced at runtime without the need of manually creating lists and fields to keep track.

 ## Requirements
 - .NET Framework 3.5

 ## Installation
-Add the .dll file to the Plugins folder.

 If using 2018.3.x, you can add a new entry to the manifest.json file in your Packages folder:
 ```json
 "com.popcron.referencer": "https://github.com/popcron/referencer.git#unity"
 ```

+On first fresh loads, you might have to load all assets using the `Popcron/Referencer/Load all` menu item.

 ## Example
 ```cs